intermine/internships/guidance/students-accepted.md

 ## Final Report

-Each student will present their project at the end of August at the InterMine Community Call - a friendly teleconference call held twice a month.
+Each student will present their project at the end of August at the InterMine Community Call - a friendly teleconference call attended by the InterMine community -- developers and biologists who use InterMine.
 The presentation will be limited to 5 minutes with a short time available for discussion after.
 Ideally this will be a live demonstration of your software project but can be slides or video demo instead.

 Each student will also write up their project.
-The length and detail vary a great deal from project to project.
-Please coordinate with your mentor.
-We've had short blog posts that simply describe the project and provide links to the repo.
-Others have created detailed tutorials to use their software, and we've had others who wrote entire papers!
-This final report can be a blog post or a standalone site on github.
+This will take the form of a short blog post with the following sections:

+* Summary of project goals
+  * Briefly restate what was in your project proposal.
+* Summary of project achievements
+  * What did you achieve?
+  * Screenshots and code snippets are a good idea!
+  * Acceptable to point to your other blog posts.
+  * Link to final tool, GitHub URL etc.
+* Self assessment
+  * What could you have done better?
+Lessons learned?
+  * What are you particularly proud of?
+* Future work
+  * If you could work on your project longer, what features would you like to see added?
+  * What's left to do?

+This blog post will be "permanent" and will be used to submit to Google as your work product.